 The cause of anxiety is not clear.
 Trauma, regular stress, or genetics may all play a role.
 They may cause a change in how the brain reacts to stress.
 Other medical issues and medicine may also play a role.

-Women are more likely to report an anxiety disorders than men.
-Other things that may increase the risk of an anxiety disorders are:
+Things that may increase the risk of an anxiety disorders are:

 - Family member with anxiety disorders